1. Introduction

 7. Cf. J. Bezzina, 'Gozo 1668 -- The Village Communities Confirmed', in MaltaYear Book, Malta, 1988, pp. 391--3.

-8. Cauchi based his population estimates on figures provided in the Government Gazette of 29/4/1997.
+8. Cauchi based his population estimates on the figures contained in the Government Gazette of 29/04/1997.

 9. Cauchi, p.
 22